Meaningful communication doesn't always just happen. It takes skill. Empathetic listening will help you thrive as a mindful communicator.

 Flaticon Icon

 It's great to encourage the speaker to talk more by introducing your own experience, but be aware of turning this conversation into your own narrative.
-Let the talker decide what they wants to share and be all ears.
+Let the other person decide what they want to share — then make sure you're all ears.

 Flaticon Icon